jonathanclare/iadesigner/README.md

 All the following commands will create the 'dist' and 'deploy' folders.

-'dist' contains the application files.
+*dist* contains the application files.

-'deploy' contains the required application files plus the website files.
+*deploy* contains the required application files plus the website files.
 This is the folder that will be deployed to the web.

 Version change in package.json is automated.